How to Stop Seeding (Disable Upload) in qBittorrent

 1. Launch qBittorrent

-First and foremost, open qBittorrent client on your computer.
+First up, open the qBittorrent app on your computer.

 Open qBittorrent in Windows 11